-39. One of the main features of German life is considered to be strict obedience to rules and laws, the so-called ordung.
-Violators of these rules may face heavy fines.
+39. One of the defining features of German life is strict adherence to rules and laws, known as «ordnung.» Violators of these rules may face hefty fines.

-41. Even bigger fines await those who litter in nature.
-There its size can be up to 1000 euros, because Germans are very sensitive to the environment.
+41. Even heftier fines await those who litter in natural settings, where the fine can be as high as 1,000 euros because Germans are highly sensitive to environmental concerns.

-42. Dog owners should also be careful.
-The usual fine for not cleaning up dog faeces is 10 euros, but in some corners, such as Bavaria, its size jumps to 150 euros.
+42. Dog owners should also be cautious.
+The typical fine for not cleaning up dog feces is 10 euros, but in certain regions like Bavaria, this fine can jump to 150 euros.

-43. There are some curious fines in Germany.
-So on some beaches it is forbidden to build high sand castles.
-The violator can be fined for 1000 euros.
+43. There are some peculiar fines in Germany.
+For example, on some beaches, building tall sand castles is prohibited, and violators can be fined 1,000 euros.

-44. In some states, there is a system of fines for indecent gestures.
-For example, a person can be fined 150 euros for sticking out his tongue and 400 euros for using his middle finger.
+44. In some states, there’s a fine system for indecent gestures.
+For instance, a person can be fined 150 euros for sticking out their tongue and 400 euros for using their middle finger.

-45. But no one is punished for trying to escape in Germany, because the desire for freedom is considered to be the main human instinct here.
+45. However, no one is punished for attempting to escape in Germany because the desire for freedom is considered a fundamental human instinct here.

-46. The symbol of the country is the German Shepherd Dog, a breed bred only in the late XIX century from the dogs of local shepherds.
+46. The country’s symbol is the German Shepherd Dog, a breed that was developed only in the late 19th century from local shepherds’ dogs.

-47. Another symbol of the country is the dachshund, a breed that was designed to hunt foxes in narrow dens.
-Hence, the strange squat and elongated silhouette of these dogs with powerful but short legs.
+47. Another symbol of the country is the dachshund, a breed originally bred for hunting foxes in narrow burrows.
+This explains the unique squat and elongated silhouette of these dogs with powerful but short legs.

-48. The Baltic island of Rügen is considered the largest in Germany.
-It is home to the Jasmund National Park, famous for its white chalk cliffs.
+48. The Baltic island of Rügen is the largest in Germany.
+It is home to Jasmund National Park, famous for its white chalk cliffs.

-49. The second-longest river in Western Europe, the Rhine, flows through Germany.
-And the longest river, the Danube, originates in the mountains of southern Germany.
+49. The second-longest river in Western Europe, the Rhine, flows through Germany, while the longest river, the Danube, originates in the mountains of southern Germany.

-50. The most popular forest area of the country for tourists is the Black Forest.
-It is a very dense coniferous forest, nicknamed the Black Forest.
-It is located in the south-west of the country.
+50. The most popular forest area in the country for tourists is the Black Forest, a dense coniferous forest located in the southwest of Germany, often nicknamed the Black Forest.